jrpool/calculator/README3.md

 - _inputs_: an array of data specifying, for each possible input, its button’s appearance type, whether it is enabled, and which input is the next in the navigation order.
 - _round_: a Boolean value specifying whether rounding is in effect for truncations and calculations.

 The format of any `numString` is exemplified by `⅟-1234.56e+15`.
-This represents the number you get when you multiply 1234.56 (the _multiplier_) by `e+15` (the _multiplicand_ and, in this example, equivalent to 10 to the 15th power, i.e. 1,000,000,000,000,000), then make the result negative (indicated by `-`, the _negator_), and then divide 1 by the result (indicated by `⅟`, the _inverter_).
+This represents the number you get when you multiply 1234.56 (the _multiplier_) by `e+15` (the _multiplicand_ and, in this example, equivalent to 10 to the 15th power, i.e. 1,000,000,000,000,000), then make the result negative (indicated by `-`, the _negator_), and then divide 1 by the result (indicated by `⅟`, the _reciprocalizer_).
 A numString (if not empty) must contain at least one digit, but otherwise it can contain or omit all the components shown here.
 The sign following `e` can be either `+` or `-`.

 In a `numString` the multiplier cannot begin with '0' immediately followed by another digit, and also cannot contain “.” before its first digit.
 So, the application converts `0056` to `56`, and it converts `.5` to `0.5`.

 A `term[0]` has the same format as a `numString`, except that:

-- There must not be an inverter.
+- There must not be a reciprocalizer.
 The application calculates the reciprocal and displays that instead.
 - There must not be a negator if the multiplier is `0`.
 The application deletes the negator in that case.
 - There must not be trailing `0`s in the multiplier after a decimal point.
 - There must not be a decimal point in the multiplier unless there is at least 1 digit after it.